dreamsynth/dreamsynth/README.md

 My name is Nik (Nikita).

 - Building websites using HTML5, CSS3 and JavaScript;
-- Development of responsive and cross-browser layout;
 - Working with PHP - development and support of dynamic web pages;
-- Working with CMS: WordPress, Joomla, Drupal, 1C-Bitrix - filling and customizing sites, adding and updating content, making adjustments;
+- Working with CMS: WordPress, Joomla, Drupal, 1C-Bitrix - customizing sites, adding and updating content, making adjustments;
 - Working with SQL - writing queries, experience with MySQL DBMS;
 - Prototyping and interface development in Figma;
 - Creation and processing of graphics in Adobe Photoshop, Adobe Illustrator and CorelDraw;